IgniteUI/indigo-design-docfx/en/components/select.md

 ## Interaction State

-In Figma, both the border and box type Select inputs can be set to a Disabled state using the properties panel.
+In Figma, both border and box type Select inputs can be set to a Disabled state using the properties panel.

 <img class="responsive-img" src="../images/select_interaction.png" srcset="../images/select_interaction@2x.png 2x" />